pga03/docs-first-discovery/src/documents/keyboardInput.md

 ## Adding a Keyboard Input

-*Option 1*: Typically this component is used as a sub-component of a [Sticky Key Panel](stickyKeyPanel.md):
+*Option 1*: Typically this component is used as a sub-component of a [Sticky Keys Panel](keyboard.md):
 ```javascript
 keyboardInput: {
     type: "gpii.firstDiscovery.keyboardInput",